Team-Denver/workflow-test-repo/CONTRIBUTING.md

 1. Switch to the develop branch
     <pre>git checkout develop</pre>
 2. Get all remote (online) upstream changes into your local computer.
     <pre>git fetch upstream</pre>
 3. Merge changes fecthed with your local develop branch. ('develop' must be the currently checked-out branch)
     <pre>git merge upstream/develop</pre>
 4. Push the newly merged changes to your fork's remote (online) repo.
 This is configured as 'origin' by default.
     <pre>git push origin develop</pre>

 Recall that your group works on a feature branch.
 So now you need to update that too.
 5. Switch to your feature branch.
     <pre>git checkout ft__your-feature-name</pre>
 6. Now make sure your local feature branch is up-to-date with any work your group members have done.
     <pre>git fetch origin</pre>
-    <code>git merge origin/ft__your-feature-name</code>
+    <pre>git merge origin/ft__your-feature-name</pre>
   *You may encounter merge conflicts here.
   [Resolve them](https://help.github.com/en/articles/resolving-a-merge-conflict-using-the-command-line),
   then come back and complete the merge.
 If you merge often enough, any conflicts would be trivial and very few.*
 7. Merge the changes on the newly merged develop branch, into your feature branch.
     <pre>git merge develop</pre>
   *You may encounter merge conflicts here.
   [Resolve them](https://help.github.com/en/articles/resolving-a-merge-conflict-using-the-command-line),
   then come back and complete the merge.
 If you merge often enough, any conflicts would be trivial and very few.*
 8. Finally, push your newly merged feature branch to the remote github server so your group members can get updated as well.
     <pre>git push origin ft__your-feature-name</pre>
 9. Now return to your working branch.
     <pre>git checkout @your-slack-username</pre>

 Continue with the steps in the next section.